pydjinni/pydjinni/docs/index.md

 ```

 1. This `record` defines a custom datatype that can be used to transmit data
-   from the host language to C++ und vice-versa.
+   from the host language to C++ and vice-versa.
 2. This `interface` defines a class with methods that will be implemented in C++ and can
    be called from the host language.